mrambharath/cicdproject/README.md

 # cicdproject
 This repo is for inlogik CICD demo project

-Resources are created with Terraform
+Resources are created with Terraform.
-CI Process : Azure pipeline will look for changes in appcode repo in Azure Repos and start the build stages Build : Build the Image
+CI Process : Azure pipeline will look for changes in appcode repo from Azure Repos and start the below stages Build : Build the Image
 Push : Push the Image to ACR
 Update : Update the latest image tag in deployment.yaml file